abd-dahan/CTF-writeups/TryHackMe/TeamCW/TeamCW.md

 This room simulates a small internal "team site" that leaks credentials through a forgotten backup file, then chains that access into SSH, sudo misuse, and a writable cron script to escalate to root.
-It's a good example of how a handful of small, individually "minor" misconfigurations — in this case, a forgotten `.old` file — can add up to a major impact, in this case full root access.
+It's a good example of how a handful of small, individually "minor" misconfigurations, in this case, a forgotten `.old` file can add up to a major impact, in this case full root access.
 Every step in this chain would have left a distinct trail in logs, which I've noted throughout.